BLOG

 502 Bad Gateways

-The 502 Bad Gateway status code is normal – and occurs when a server acts as a gateway or proxy.
-The 502 status code is triggered when a server receives an invalid response from another server.
+The 502 Bad Gateway status code is standard when a server acts as a gateway or proxy.
+It is triggered when a server receives an invalid response from another server.

 503 Service Unavailable